-Cyber bullying can be through mobile phones, the internet or social media.
+Cyber bullying can be through mobile phones, social media and other places online.

-With cyber bullying, you can feel like you’re never going to get away from it.
-It can happen anywhere, at any time, 24 hours a day, seven days a week.
-Cyber bullying can feel overwhelming and you may feel you can never escape it as you might not know who the bully is.
+Cyber bullying can feel overwhelming.
+You feel like you’re never going to get away from it.
+It can happen anywhere, at any time, 24 hours a day, seven days a week, and you might not know who the bully is.

-Cyber bullying on a cell phone can be:
+Cyber bullying on a mobile phone can be:

-- Them sending your private pictures to other people without your permission
+- Someone sending your private pictures to other people without your permission.

 Cyber bullying online and through social media can be:

-- Abusive posting - making fun of you or putting you down on Facebook, Instagram, Twitter or Snapchat
+- Abusive posting - making fun of you or putting you down on Instagram, Snapchat, Facebook or other social media channels.

-But remember, cyber bullying is never OK, and there are people who can help you.
+Remember, cyber bullying is never okay, and there are people who can help you.

 I think I’m being cyber bullied – what can I do?

-- Tell your mobile service or your website provider or Net Safe: If they have the evidence, they can take action against the bully, such as closing their account.
+- Tell your mobile service provider, your website provider or Netsafe.
+If they have the evidence they can take action against the bully, such as closing their account.

 How to stay safe on social media